Conflict Management Skills List and Examples

 It’s hard to avoid conflict entirely, both in the workplace and elsewhere in life.
 It’s human nature to disagree.
 In fact, eliminating conflict entirely would cause its own problems: there would be no diversity of opinion and no way for us to catch and correct flawed plans and policies.

 But poor communication or interpersonal tension can easily cause simple disagreements to flare up into resentment or worse.
 Conflicts that are allowed to fester and grow will ultimately diminish productivity and damage staff morale.
-It is why employers seek employees with the skills to manage and diffuse conflict.
+This is why employers seek employees with the skills to manage and diffuse conflict.

 Types of Workplace Conflict

 Not all conflicts are alike, nor can they be managed as if they were alike.
 A confrontation with an angry customer is very different than a personal tiff between co-workers or friction with one’s own supervisor.
 Likewise, some conflicts occur when people disagree on how to do the right thing, while others involve actual malice.
 The key question is usually who has more power within the company and whether either party has direct authority over the other.

 Conflicts can be addressed directly by the parties involved, or with the intervention of supervisors, human resources staff, union officials, or professional mediators.
 The process might involve a casual conversation or the filing of a formal grievance.
 In virtually all cases, handling conflict and achieving conflict resolution involves the same core set of skills.